Ahead of Ram temple bhoomi pujan, BJP leader Vijay Goel defaces Babar Road sign in Delhi

 Goel demanded that the Centre rename the road ‘5 August Marg’.

-Delhi Bharatiya Janata Party leader Vijay Goel on Tuesday defaced the Babar Road road sign in the national capital, ahead of the ground-breaking ceremony of the Ram temple in Ayodhya, The Indian Express reported.
+Delhi Bharatiya Janata Party leader Vijay Goel on Tuesday defaced the Babar Road road sign in the national Capital, ahead of the ground-breaking ceremony of the Ram temple in Ayodhya, The Indian Express reported.
 He demanded that the Centre name the road “5 August Marg”.

-Goel wrote to Union Home Minister Amit Shah and the New Delhi Municipal Corporation, asking for renaming the road.
+Goel wrote to Union Home Minister Amit Shah and the New Delhi Municipal Corporation, asking that the road be renamed.
 “Babar was an invader who attacked Hindustan and demolished Ram mandir,” Goel said.
 “The PM [Prime Minister Narendra Modi is going to perform a groundbreaking ceremony for a grand temple in Ayodhya tomorrow.
 At such a time, it will be an appropriate move to rename Babar Road as 5 August Marg.”

 Goel, a former Delhi BJP president, went to the area in Lutyens’ Delhi with some of his supporters, and pasted a black cross over the name “Babar Road” on the signboard.
 He also made sure the name was replaced with “5 August Road”.
 The BJP leader said that he would also begin to write “5 August Road” on his letterhead from now on.

-Last year, the Hindu Sena fringe group had blackened the Babar Road signboard in Bengali market.
+Last year, the Hindu Sena fringe group had blackened the Babar Road signboard in New Delhi’s Bengali Market.

 “We got to know that some group had pasted a sticker on Babar Road board, but we have removed it now,” NDMC Senior Engineer (Roads) TM Meena said.